setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 Considerations

-Your eight run-legs will all be indoors.
-The pace/speed shown on your watch will be wrong and unreliable if you use GPS – you must disable GPS on your Garmin.
+Your eight run legs will all be indoors.
+The pace or speed shown on your watch will be incorrect and unreliable if you use GPS; you must disable GPS on your Garmin.
 To pace competitively, you need a running footpod that measures stride length.
 STRYD is a well-established tool that gives an accurate pace for HYROX, but will a footpod affect your rowing straps?

 In the heat of the moment in competition, you might be unsure of which lap you are on or which station to go to next.
-You must use the LAP TIME, not DISTANCE, from the last station exit to determine when to leave a RUN.
+Due to GPS/distance errors, you must use the LAP TIME, not DISTANCE, from the last station exit to determine when to leave a RUN.

-You can set up your watch to indicate the next station’s name on your Garmin.
+You can set up your Garmin watch to display the name of the next station.
 However, this adds risks of other things going wrong if your watch legs get out of sync and might give you more to worry about – I’ll tell you how to set this up in a minute but will advise you against complicated watch setups – use your run time to prepare yourself for the next station mentally.

 Consider what you are trying to record and why.
-After the race, you will get accurate timing stats from the race organiser but you cannot sync their data to any sports data platform.
-So, if you want your data to show on Strava, you will need your Garmin to capture it.
+After the race, you will get accurate timing stats from the race organiser, but you cannot sync their data to any sports data platform.
+Therefore, if you want your data to appear on Strava, you will need your Garmin device to capture it.
 It’s probably enough to show your race time and heart rate tracking on Strava, but then download the official race result page as an image and add that image to the description of your Strava workout.

 If you choose the multisport method, Strava will record each of the 16 legs separately ie a mess.

-You might want correct heart rate, pace, or running power data to analyse in another platform or just for your records, or you might like that information added to a cumulative training load score you keep somewhere else.
+You might want to correct heart rate, pace, or running power data to analyse in another platform or just for your records, or you might like that information added to a cumulative training load score you keep elsewhere.
 Those are all good reasons.
-However, HYROX is likely your A race, which you are peaking for and working towards; training load consideration based on race data doesn’t really matter as you have a week or more of recovery to look forward to.
+However, HYROX is likely your A race, for which you are peaking and working towards; training load considerations based on race data don’t matter, as you have a week or more of recovery to look forward to.

 If you are a sports data geek like me, you want to capture every move and heartbeat precisely.
-Doing that in a triathlon is sometimes hard, but HYROX adds more complexity and difficulty – think carefully if you’d rather have perfect data or your best possible time.
+Doing that in a triathlon can be challenging, but HYROX adds more complexity and difficulty.
+Think carefully about whether you’d rather have perfect data or your best possible time.

 Remember KISS: Keep It Simple Stupid.
 HYROX is your A race, you want technology to help you, not to add complexity and mess up your concentration and your race.